 Bake until scones are puffed and golden brown, 12 to 14 minutes.
 Remove pan from oven and let scones sit on baking sheet for a couple minutes before removing to a wire rack.

 Scones are best eaten on the day they are baked.
-To revive leftover scones' flaky texture the following day, preheat a cooking stone to 300° in the oven.
+To revive leftover scones' flaky texture the following day, preheat a cooking stone to 300°F in the oven.
 Place any number of scones on the stone and warm for 5 minutes.

 Nutrition information is automatically calculated by Spoonacular.
 I am not a nutritionist and cannot guarantee accuracy.
 If your health depends on nutrition information, please calculate again with your own favorite calculator.